 You'll hear me saying corrective results often, and in the context of scoliosis, this means achieving a curvature reduction on a structural level and core-strengthening exercises for optimal spinal support and stabilization.

-It should also be stated clearly that no form of exercise should be attempted or integrated into a scoliosis treatment plan without first being cleared by the scoliosis treatment provider.
+It should also be stated clearly that no form of scoliosis exercises to straighten spine should be attempted or integrated into a scoliosis treatment plan without first being cleared by the scoliosis treatment provider.

 So what exercises help mild scoliosis treatment?